survivejs/webpack-book/manuscript/building/04_tidying_up.md

 The output can be customized further by adjusting the banner.
 You can also pass revision information to the application using `webpack.DefinePlugin`.
 This technique is discussed in detail in the *Setting Environments Chapter*.

 W> The code expects you run it within a Git repository!
 Otherwise, you will get a `fatal: Not a git repository (or any of the parent directories): .git` error.
-If you are not using Git, you can replace the banner with some other data.
+If you are not using Git, you can replace the banner with other data.

 ## Copying Files